 Benicia State Recreation Area covers 720 acres of marsh, grassy hillsides and rocky beaches.
 It is a day use area that offers a quiet, breezy refuge from urban bustle and great views of the bay.
-It is located off Interstate Highway 780 less than two miles west of Benicia at the Rose Drive/State Park Road/Benicia SRA exit.
+It is located off Interstate Highway 780 less than 2 miles west of Benicia at the Rose Drive/State Park Road/Benicia SRA exit.
 Alternate less freeways route: exit I80 at Columbus Parkway, follow it to Rose Drive and turn right into the park.
-Phone 707-648-1911.
+Phone (707) 648-1911 for more information.

-Benicia Bay Trailhead Picnic Area.
-Two accessible tables are in the first lot on the right beyond the entry lot, near the Deaner Memorial Garden.
-Accessible exhibits, and parking also available but at this time there are no accessible restrooms in this park.
+Benicia Bay Trailhead Picnic Area: Two accessible tables are in the second parking lot on the right beyond the park entrance, near the Forrest Deaner Native Plant Botanic Garden.
+Accessible exhibits, and parking are also available but at this time there are no accessible restrooms in this park.
 Some have grab bars, but stall space is limited.

-The Benicia Bay Trail is a 2.2 mile accessibly designed trail through softly rolling hills with great views of the bay.
-Trail has firm surface with most slopes under 5%.
+The Benicia Bay Trail is a 2.2 mile, accessibly designed, multi-use trail that meanders through the hills offering views of the Carquinez Strait and Southampton Bay.
+The trail is usable in dry conditions; some users may need assistance after periods of heavy rain.
+The trail has a firm surface with most slopes under 5%.
 Four short sections of 8% slopes are followed by rest areas.
-Some accessible benches are located along the trail.
-Trailhead, accessible picnic tables, and accessible parking located off the first parking lot on right beyond the entry lot, just above the Deaner Garden.
-Trailhead parking is above the garden parking.
+Trailhead and generally accessible parking are located off the second parking lot on the right beyond the park entrance, near the Forrest Deaner Native Plant Botanic Garden.